Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Strategy Language

 \subsubsection{Navigation Functions}

 Navigation functions must be implemented for every effect type via the \code{navigate} method (Lines~\ref{line:navigate:start}-\ref{line:navigate:end}).
 For leaf nodes such as \code{Fail}, \code{navigate} must return \code{Nothing}.
-For others, it must return an actual navigation function, which maps a \emph{choice function} (Line~\ref{line:choice-fun}) to an action.
-A choice function maps any space to one of its elements.
-Note that choice functions (and hence \code{navigate}) are allowed to be monadic, since the demonstration interpreter uses choice functions that are based on inspecting answered queries from demonstrations.
-Such choice functions can fail in the case of missing answers.
+For other nodes, it must return a navigation function that maps a \emph{choice function} (Line~\ref{line:choice-fun}) to an action.
+A choice function maps a local space to one of its elements.
+Note that choice functions (and hence \code{navigate}) are allowed to be monadic, since the demonstration interpreter uses choice functions that inspect answered queries from demonstrations and that may fail in the case of missing answers.
+In addition, navigation functions themselves may fail, hence the \code{MonadFail} constraint on Line~\ref{line:navigate:start} (see the navigation function for the \code{Abduction} effect in Figure~\ref{fig:abduction-navigate} for an example, Line~\ref{line:abduction-nav-assert}).